-This year we are living in more troubled times than previous years.
-With all that we see that is happening in our world, we begin to think that times have never been this bad.
-There have been times when I looked at my surrounding circumstances rather than looking to my Lord.
-We should not allow our circumstances to get us down or react in a wrong way.
-Rather than getting upset with our circumstances, we should understand that we serve a powerful and sovereign God, who loves us and wants the best for our lives no matter what is going on around us.
+We are living in very troubled times.
+Although we see all these catastrophic things happening all around the world, we might begin to think that circumstances have never been this bad.
+Rather than getting upset over these current events, we should understand that we serve a powerful and sovereign God, who loves us and wants the best for our lives no matter what is going on around us.

 Let’s consider the world in which Mary lived.
 At the time of Jesus’ birth, both Roman overseers and Jewish leaders exercised tyrannical control over the people.

 Luke 1:26 And in the sixth month the angel Gabriel was sent from God unto a city of Galilee, named Nazareth, Although Mary had reasons to be fearful and unhappy, her focus was not on her circumstances, but she focused on praising the Lord.